maplibre/maplibre-gl-js-docs/README.md

 ## Build against a local copy of `maplibre-gl-js`

-TYou need a local copy of the files `maplibre-gl.js` and `maplibre-gl.css` in `../../../maplibre-gl-js/dist/`.
+You need a local copy of the files `maplibre-gl.js` and `maplibre-gl.css` in `../../../maplibre-gl-js/dist/`.

 This repository contains the symlink [`dist -> ../../../maplibre-gl-js/dist/`](https://github.com/maplibre/maplibre-gl-js-docs/blob/main/docs/pages/dist).
 Usually this is a link to [maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js) repository.
 Actually, it should point to `../../maplibre-gl-js/dist` as we expect [maplibre-gl-js](https://github.com/maplibre/maplibre-gl-js) repository to be a sibling of this repo.